jetedonner/jetedonner.github.io/_posts/2023-05-29-unreal-engine-visializeinputeventsplugin.md

 - Visualize Keyboard KeyPresses / MouseClicks
 - Show Events in Editor while Development as Notification
 - Show Events in Gameplay Viewport as OInScreenMessage while GamePlay
+- Show Events in OutputLog while development and Gameplay

 #### The Plugin captures events from all Editors
 - Level Editor